stormrinz/vehicle_selling_price_prediction/README.md

-Car selling price prediction using Random Forest Regressor.
+Car selling price prediction using Random Forest Regressor with 99.2% accuracy.
 The data has been taken from CarDekho and is available here: https://www.kaggle.com/datasets/nehalbirla/vehicle-dataset-from-cardekho/code?resource=download&amp;select=CAR+DETAILS+FROM+CAR+DEKHO.csv